Gabya06/datascience/LogisticRegression/README.md

 #### Mother's weight at last period and birth weight of baby
 The first scatter plot shows mother's weight at last period and birth weight of
-baby: The red points represent normal weight babies and the blue points correspond to low birth weight babies ($<2500g$).
-There seems to be a cluster of low birth weight babies where the weight of the mother is below $125 lbs$ but there is no clear trend.
+baby: The red points represent normal weight babies and the blue points correspond to low birth weight babies (<2500g).
+There seems to be a cluster of low birth weight babies where the weight of the mother is below 125lbs but there is no clear trend.